TallData/TallData/README.md

 ### 👋🏾 Thanks for stopping by

+ 🕴🏾 Founder of Beyond Normal Media
- 🎙️ Building out Beyond Normal Media to highlighting incredible underserved founders
+ 🎙️ Highlighting incredible underserved founders
+ 🕰️ 9to5 as a Sr. Manager, Client Success

+ ##Let's Connect

 <!--
 **TallData/TallData** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.